-While many harassers only harass women when they are alone or they harass women in such a way that no one else realizes what is happening, there are many times when they do blatantly harass women in front of others.
+While some harassers only harass when there is no one else around or harass in such a way that no one else realizes what is happening, there are many times when they do blatantly engage in street harassment in front of others.
 Over and over women who have been harassed felt shocked or betrayed when no one around stopped to help.

-Having a bystander say or do something could make a big difference in ending the harassment scenario, helping the woman not feel alone and safe, and making it clear that the harassing behavior is socially unacceptable.
+Having a bystander say or do something could make a big difference in ending the harassment scenario, helping the harassed person not feel alone and feel safe, and making it clear that the harassing behavior is socially unacceptable.

 Suggestions from Brian Martin, professor of social sciences at the University of Wollongong, Australia, include:

 If it looks like a man is bothering a woman, ask her, “Is someone bothering you?”
 That question alone may deter a harasser who believes no one will intervene.
 If she says yes and the harasser does not leave or persists harassing, tell the harasser to stop or call for assistance (from police, a transit authority worker, or other people nearby).

 If a woman in a crowd says she has just been harassed or had someone touch her inappropriately, call out a supportive comment such as, “Whoever did that, it is not welcome,” or “We do not tolerate that behavior.”